Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 19. Your intuition is heightened

 Gradually you begin to listen to the still, small voice within.
-You allow it to guide your decisions.
-Eventually, you start to uncover your hidden spiritual gifts and talents.
+You allow it to guide your decisions and you may receive secret messages from your unconscious mind.
+You may even come in contact with your spirit guides, spirit animal, or other spiritual helpers.
+Eventually, you start to uncover your hidden spiritual gifts and talents thanks to learning how to trust your intuition.

 20. More synchronicity